eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start.md

 In this guide we will:

-- Install the prerequisites and tools required to create and manage ECN's ('Edge Compute Networks')
+- Install the prerequisites and tools required to create and manage Edge Compute Networks ('ECNs')
 - Create an ECN on a local machine to demonstrate the processes and components involved in an ECN
 - Deploy a set of Microservices on our local ECN